Directed by: James Marsh || Produced by: Tim Bevan, Eric Fellner, Lisa Bruce, Anthony McCarten

 The Theory of Everything tells the adorkable story of Stephen Hawking’s adult life and his first marriage to fellow Cambridge University classmate, Jane Wilde.
 If you know anything about Hawking’s physical condition or life in general or have seen any likeminded films that revolve around romances amidst psychological turmoil (e.g. A Beautiful Mind , Amour ), you know what to expect with this film.
 A comparison between this movie and Ron Howard’s A Beautiful Mind couldn’t be more appropriate, as the entire film is a historical romance about a famous scientific figure and his and his significant other’s shared struggle with the former’s physical malady.
 They both have numerous things the Academy of Motion Picture Arts and Sciences loves: Historical iconography, overindulgent romance, tragic physical or mental illnesses, and lots and lots of dialogue.

 All cynicism aside, The Theory of Everything (henceforth, TToE) is a harmless romance-biopic hybrid whose complete inability to offend or repel anyone has to be commended.
 It’s such an inoffensive film that it’s impressive.
 The love story feels genuine due to the good chemistry between a fantastic Eddie Redmayne as Hawking and a peppy Felicity Jones as Wilde.
 The near-constant bright lighting and soft-focus gives the story an appropriate dream-like feel, but in a warmhearted feelgood sort of way rather than a wacky or creepy surrealist experience a la David Lynch.
+At times, the film’s cinematography feels closest to Janusz Kaminski, but without its lighting being as in your face or as identifiable as that frequent Spielberg-collaborator — or as good.

 Still, TToE is not a universally-appealing picture in the way that Toy Story (1995), 3 Idiots (2009), or The Dark Knight (2008) were because it is a genuinely outstanding movie that managed to be produced and distributed by a major studio.
 It’s not a very good film at all, just a decent one that doesn’t possess any offensive or explicit content whatsoever.
 The film as a whole is slow, predictable, and not memorable in any way.